D'Onta Foreman Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Foreman has averaged 12.5 rushing yards per game in his two career matchups against the Texans, 49.0 fewer yards than his over/under in Sunday's game.
+- In his two career matchups against the Texans, Foreman averaged 12.5 rushing yards per game, 52.0 fewer yards than his over/under in Sunday's game.

-- In two games versus the Texans Foreman has not rushed for a touchdown.
+- In two games against the Texans Foreman has not rushed for a touchdown.

-- In terms of defending against the run, the Texans are 32nd in the league, allowing 143.4 yards per game.

-- This year the Texans are ranked 31st in the NFL in rushing touchdowns allowed (25).
+- The Texans have conceded 25 rushing touchdowns, 31st in the league.

 Recent Performances

-- Last week against the Dolphins, Foreman rushed for 132 yards on 26 carries (averaging 5.1 yards per carry) while scoring one touchdown.
+- Last week against the Dolphins, Foreman racked up 132 yards on 26 carries (averaging 5.1 yards per attempt) while scoring one touchdown.

-- Foreman has totaled 257 rushing yards on 57 carries (85.7 yards per game) with two touchdowns over his last three outings.
+- Over his last three games, Foreman has 257 rushing yards (85.7 per game) on 57 carries with two touchdowns.

 Foreman's Tennessee Teammates